The best online collaboration software makes it simple and easy for teams to work together on a wide range of general and specialized tasks.

-The days of collaborative working are here, so in order to make the most out of your team, here's our pick of the best online collaboration tools right now.
+The days of collaborative working are here, so in order to make the most out of your team, here's our pick of the best online collaboration tools currently available.

 Microsoft Office may not be the first platform you think of when it comes to collaboration, but this now runs at the heart of the Microsoft 365 cloud-based office suite.